Still…

 Character

-I had created a simple, spinning hexagon with a melancholy look in its center.
+This characters design is a simple, spinning hexagon with a melancholy look in its center.
 This design was to mimic games like geometry dash while adding a more unsettling face in its center to create an empty feeling character that can act as a player self-insert.
-Movement was programmed to feel smooth and the character's face animates and blinks slowly, cycling between frames.
-Below are the assets I created to populate each room, with a hand-drawn chalk-like aesthetic.

 Player Feedback